 Give a gift voucher for this treatment plus a free gift of a Geranium Face Cream made by Mellulah for just £49!
 Usual Price £75!

 You deserve to treat yourself too, so feel free to book this offer if you’re a mother, sister, wife, partner, friend, colleague, superwoman, cat woman, any woman!!

-You can buy as many vouchers as you like before 1st April, there is no limit on how many you purchase as long as you use them before the end of 2019.
+You can buy as many vouchers as you like before 1st April, there is no limit on how many you purchase and you have Forever to use them.

 This indulgent Mothers Day Special Treatment will take you from an invigorating and uplifting Indian Head Massage, to a therapeutic full body Aromatherapy Massage, beyond this Saira’s healing touch with hands on Reiki Healing, ending with Reflexology at the feet.

 30ml Geranium Face Cream made with essential oils & a cream base that contains no nasties worth £10.

 All classes are continuing until/if we have to close.

 Here is what I/we can all do to continue practising yoga during these difficult times:

 ASAP I will be offering online live streamed classes via ZOOM.
 You might wish to download the APP and become familiar with ZOOM in ready-ness for these classes being available within the next few days.
 Classes will be pay per view and you can use your existing credits to book or buy a one off option to watch these classes, once paid for you will be sent a password to access the live class from your home!
 Yay! (teenagers are great at this stuff if you are not tech-savvy, I cannot offer tech support during a live class so best to get this sorted sooner rather than later) xx